Curve test for enhanced ind-sheaves and holonomic D-modules: Meromorphic flat bundles

 A meromorphic flat connection means a coherent reflexive $\nbigo_X(\ast H)$-module with an integrable connection $(V,\nabla)$.
 If $V$ is a locally free $\nbigo_X(\ast H)$-module then $(V,\nabla)$ is called a meromorphic flat bundle.

 Let $(V,\nabla)$ be a meromorphic flat bundle on $(X,H)$.
-We say that $(V,\nabla)$ is unramifiedly good at $P$ if the following holds. \begin{itemize} \item We have a good set of irregular values $\Irr(V,\nabla,P)$ at $P$ and a decomposition
+We say that $(V,\nabla)$ is unramifiedly good at $P$ if the following holds. \begin{itemize} \item There exist a good set of irregular values $\Irr(V,\nabla,P)$ at $P$ and a decomposition